cdoebler/rename-invoice-pdfs/README.md

-# PDF Invoice Date Extractor
+# PDF Invoice File Renamer

 This script processes PDF invoices, extracts their invoice dates using Ollama API or Claude AI as fallback if Ollama is not available, and renames the files with the date prefix in the format YYMMDD-filename.pdf.

 ## Requirements